 Within the layers of our skin, there are thousands of tiny structures known as receptors, which help us to detect sensation.
 Nerve endings do a similar job.
 These sensations include touch, vibration, pressure, tickling, heat, cold, and pain.

 i.e. taking in and getting rid!
 Absorption refers to the movement of substances from the outside world, through the skin and into our bodies.
 We can absorb certain vitamins, drugs (think about a hydrocortisone cream), gases (oxygen and carbon dioxide), as well as many other substances through our skin.
 Many of these are good substances that we need to live.
 Others can be harmful to our bodies.

 Excretion refers to the removal of waste substances from the body.
 Our sweat is one way we can get rid of these waste substances.
 We also lose water from the skin through the process of evaporation.

 Vitamin D production:

-We need Vitamin D for many processes in the body and skin is active in it's production.
-Vitamin D is produced when he sun’s UV rays hit our exposed skin.
-Vitamin D is used to help the body absorb calcium from food that we eat.
+We need Vitamin D for many processes in the body and the skin is active in its production.
+Vitamin D is produced when the sun’s UV rays hit our exposed skin.
+Vitamin D is used to help the body absorb calcium from the food that we eat.
 Both of these substances are important for good bone and muscle health.
 Vitamin D also plays a major role in our immune system function when we need to fight off an invasion of microbes.
 It is also needed by the body to reduce levels of inflammation.

 Impressed?
 We are.
 How cool is skin?!